Can you relate to any of these situations?

 When we resolve the wounded emotions, we become like vapor.
 We get in touch with our Spirit, and we can feel the Holy Spirit within us and around us.
 It is in this state that we come to know our wholeness.
 We go from thinking about being whole to FEELING whole.
 We experience the peace that passes all understanding.
 We experience Love with a capital “L.” We become clear and brilliant and centered.
 All the mind chatter stops.
 All the clouds disappear, and the sun shines.

 We surround our healing session in prayer.
 I am a Christian and I evoke the healing power of Jesus and the Holy Spirit.
-If you desire it, you will develop a more intimate relationship with Jesus.
+This is a wonderful opportunity to develop a more intimate relationship with God.
 My Breathwork sessions are open to people of all faiths who want to experience this kind of healing work.

 I listen to you even when you are not talking, and I listen to the Holy Spirit.
-I place my hands on you (with your permission, of course) when the Holy Spirit tells me to, and I take them off when the Holy Spirit tells me to.
+I place my hands on you (with your permission) when the Holy Spirit tells me to, and I take them off when the Holy Spirit tells me to.
 I use the amount of pressure I’m told to use.
-It may be light and gentle, or firm with pressure.
-You can also tell me to use lighter or heavier pressure, or to take my hands off you.
+It may be light and gentle or firm.
+You can tell me to use lighter or heavier pressure, or to take my hands off you.
 It is important that you practice good boundary-setting to take care of yourself.
 Many people who have been violated have trouble setting good boundaries.
-This is a good place to practice setting boundaries and being your Authentic Self.
+This retreat is a good place to practice setting boundaries and being your Authentic Self.

 I do not do the healing; the Holy Spirit does the healing through me.
 That’s why this work is so powerful.
-Miracles happen.
-That simply means that unexplainable results occur, given our current paradigm.
+Miracles often happen.
+That simply means that unexplainable results occur.
 We are learning how to access a paradigm where “miracles” are normal, just like Jesus did.

 Q: I’m concerned about feeling vulnerable and being dependent on you.